Exact completion and constructive theories of sets: Introduction

 The second contribution of the paper is a complete characterisation of well-pointed exact completions in terms of their projectives.
 We relate well-pointedness, which amounts to extensionality with respect to global elements, with certain choice principles, namely versions of the axiom of unique choice in \exct and the axiom of choice in \catct.
 We also exploit this correspondence to simplify the internal logic of the categories under consideration, and the exact completion construction itself.
 In the related context of quotient completions of elementary doctrines, an analogous result relating choice principles is obtained by Maietti and Rosolini in~\cite{MaRo2016}.

-The paper is understood as being formulated in an essentially algebraic theory for category theory over intuitionistic first order logic, as the one presented in~\cite{Pa2012}.
+The paper is understood as being formulated in an essentially algebraic theory for category theory over intuitionistic first order logic, as the one presented in~\cite{Pa2012a}.
 However, we believe that all the results herein can be formalised in intensional \mltt using E-categories~\cite{PaWi2014}, and this is indeed the case for those regarding the category of setoids.
 A step towards this goal is made in~\cite{Pa2016}, where CETCS is formulated in a dependently typed first-order logic, which can be straightforwardly interpreted in \mltt.

-The paper is organised as follows. \cref{sec:excat} is an overview of already known facts.
-Here we recall the category-theoretic concepts needed to illustrate the exact completion construction, define the categories of small setoids and small types in \mltt, which will be the main intended examples throughout the paper, and relate the setoid construction to the exact completion of small types.
+The paper is organised as follows.
+In \cref{sec:excat} we recall the basic category-theoretic concepts needed in the paper and provide a brief overview of already known facts about the exact completion construction.

 In \cref{sec:elemcat} we consider the concept of elemental category, which is needed to formulate the constructive version of well-pointedness satisfied by models of CETCS, and which allows to regard objects as collections of (global) elements.
 Indeed, in abstract categorical terminology, it amounts to say that the global section functor is conservative, however we avoid this formulation since it refers to the category of sets, and prefer an elementary definition instead.
 The main result of this section is a characterisation of elemental exact completions as those arising from categories satisfying a version of the axiom of choice.